Astro2350/MetaMorph/README.md

 Built dynamic dropdowns, animation-driven UI, and real-time asset updates using Unity’s UI system and UMA's SetSlot() and SetOverlayColor() APIs.

-Developed a searchable customization system with modifier support (e.g., “tall red boots”) and feedback-driven refinement.
+Developed a searchable customization system with modifier support and feedback-driven refinement.

 Integrated early AI customization logic and planned for database-driven asset matching.